deanmoses/tacocat-gallery-react-ampersand/README.md

-A prototype HTML5/javascript front end for tacocat.com's photo site.
+A HTML5/javascript front end for tacocat.com's photo site.

 ## Technologies

 Uses the following technologies:
 * [React.js](http://facebook.github.io/react/):  A component-based Javascript View layer that I'm madly in love with.  *So* much easier than Backbone views.
 And so fast.
 * [Ampersand.js](http://ampersandjs.com/):  Very similiar to Backbone.js but fully embraces tiny modules, npm, and browserify.
 I use it for its Models and Routing, not its Views.
-* [Browserify](http://browserify.org/):  The first javascript dependency management system that I can actually get working.
-I *hate* Require.js, AMD and their ilk.
+* [Browserify](http://browserify.org/):  The first javascript dependency management system that I can actually get working and KEEP working without having to think too hard.
+I *hate* Require.js and AMD.
 Browserify does its business using NPM and Node.js and I love it.
 * [Gulp.js](http://gulpjs.com/):  A javascript build system that replaces Grunt.js.
 Newer, faster, easier to use.

 Retrieves album data from tacocat's [ZenPhoto](http://www.zenphoto.org/) installation.
 Depends on this prototype JSON REST backend ([github](https://github.com/deanmoses/tacocat-gallery-zenphoto-rest-api)).